Why virtual terrain?

 Earth":

-sights and hearing the sounds around you, without leaving your home.
-You are
+hearing the sounds around you, without leaving your home.
+You are able to converse

 - Research Triangle Institute evangelized